-- Add the stock and Sukrin Gold (if using) to the saucepan, stir again, and bring to the boil.
+- Add the stock and brown sugar substitute (if using) to the saucepan, stir again, and bring to the boil.
 Then turn down the heat and simmer with the saucepan semi-covered for around 35 minutes, or until the pumpkin has softened.

 - Liquidise the soup using a stick-blender or normal blender.